costavale/BlueCarbon/README.md

 ## Installation

-The package is freely available on github.
-Instructions for installation are also provided at this link.
+The package is freely available on [github](https://github.com/valybionda/BlueCarbon).
 Please note that the *devtools*, *tidyverse*, *aomisc*, *drc* package are necessary, and must be available prior to the installation of 'BlueCarbon'.

 ```